 University of New South Wales (UNSW) Associate Professor Tomasz Bednarz wants to fuse art and computational science to solve problems and make inferences using extreme visualisation.

-Bednarz’s is the director and head of visualisation at the UNSW Art and Design Expanded Perception and Interaction Centre (EPICentre), a place where science and art meet and try to enhance the way we collate and interpret information about the world at large.
+Bednarz is the director and head of visualisation at the UNSW Art and Design Expanded Perception and Interaction Centre (EPICentre), a place where science and art meet to try and enhance the way we collate and interpret information about the world at large.

 He also spends about half his time with CSIRO as their team leader of visual analytics and he has recently been named chair of SIGGRAPH Asia 2019 in Brisbane.